Skip to content

 • VAFM

 Not every reflector enables every mode.
-If a mode is not listed on the public status page, do not assume it is available.
+If a mode is not listed in the operator’s published connection details, do not assume it is available.

 Use the hostname provided by the reflector operator.